About the program

 - Increase team effectiveness

-Doctors Nova Scotia has subsidized enrolment fees by paying $8,000 per physician participant.
-Each physician pays the remaining $4,000 in program fees, plus travel and accommodations, for the six weekend sessions.
+Doctors Nova Scotia subsidizes enrolment costs by paying $8,000 of the $12,000 program cost per physician participant.
+Each physician is responsible for covering the remaining $4,000 in program fees, plus travel to the Halifax area and accommodations.

-In return for this time and monetary investment, participants will receive:
+In return for this investment, participants will receive:

 - Leadership certificate